 Touring the DPRK as Adventure in Liberal Ideology

-The saturation of normal assumptions was vividly demonstrated to the author on a tour of the DPRK in May 2012.
+The saturation of normal assumptions was vividly demonstrated to me on a tour of the DPRK in May 2012.
 Westerners who take a tour of North Korea often want a profoundly ideological experience, and they get precisely that – but this adventure in ideology has little to do with DPRK propaganda.
 Ubiquitous DPRK ideology functions as a mere curiosity; the giant monuments, revisionist history, etc., will not turn tourists into followers of Juche.
 It is, rather, a profoundly liberal ideological experience.
 Just as the fall of real Socialism taught the world that capitalism is natural (Žižek 1994b: 12), DPRK ideology teaches us what ‘real ideology’ looks like and thereby reinforces our society as ‘the natural state of things.’
 What appears as totalitarian propaganda from our vantage point reinforces our perception of our ideology as Truth.

-This author went to the DPRK with an open mind – before engagement with Žižek’s work – determined to let go of ideological predispositions and experience the place as it really is.
-Today the author would contend that this is probably impossible.
+I went to the DPRK with an open mind – before engagement with Žižek’s work – determined to let go of ideological predispositions and experience the place as it really is.
+Today I would contend this is probably impossible.
 Of course, prior dispositions will influence the experience of any country on a five day trip; but the predispositions we bring to North Korea, in particular, are precisely to be cynical about everything we see, to feel threatened, to not trust the tour guides, and so on.
 I found myself constantly questioning, both in my head and in conversations with other tourists, whether what I was seeing was real, whether farmers were being supervised, whether people were avoiding eye contact with me, whether my room was ‘bugged,’ what would happen if I said this or did that; even as I consciously sought distance from my ideology, what I was actually thinking was still entirely in-ideology.
-This is precisely the efficiency of the Master-Signifier: the “exemplary case” of the M-S is precisely when one “assumes[s] that every sentence harbours some hidden profound meaning – and since we assume it in advance, we usually find it” (Žižek 1994a: 172).
+This is precisely the efficiency of the Master-Signifier: its “exemplary case” is precisely when one “assumes[s] that every sentence harbours some hidden profound meaning – and since we assume it in advance, we usually find it” (Žižek 1994a: 172).
 Tourists already expect totalitarian wierdness and deception; they therefore find traces of it everywhere.

 Whereas most engagement-oriented academics support the tours, Robert Carlin gave a more nuanced response that indicates his sensitivity to this problem: